nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

 ![Index pattern](images/20.png)

-6. When the index ready you need to click the *Discover* shortcut icon on the left side.
+6. When the index is ready you need to click the *Discover* shortcut icon on the left side.

 ![Index pattern](images/35.png)